 5. Always check the vent!

 Get in the habit of checking the vent to be certain it is sealed when you start a recipe.
-Hearing all the steam escaping from across the room and having to dash over to seal the Instant Pot is not only not fun, it could be hazardous to your health.
+Hearing all the steam escaping from across the room and having to dash over to seal the Instant Pot is not fun!
+(This is not necessary on the ULTRA or MAX, since they both seal automatically.
+Just another reason I love my ULTRA!)

 10 Basic Recipes You Will Use Everyday